 Sleep apnoea can cause other problems

-Without treatment, sleep apnoea can lead to:
+Without treatment, sleep apnoea can lead to other problems including:

 - high blood pressure